TianwenZhou/tianwenzhou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🎓 Bio
-Tianwen Zhou is currently a computer vision algorithm engineer.
-He was a post-graduate student in Department of Computer Science, University College London (UCL), majoring in Computer Graphics, Vision and Imaging.
-He was an intern researcher in AI Lab, Research and Development Center, Sony(China).
-He was a visiting student in Yale University, working with [Prof. Xiaofeng Liu](https://xliulab.mgh.harvard.edu/xiaofeng/).
-He was a visiting student in the Great Bay University(GBU), working with [Prof. Zitong Yu](https://zitongyu.github.io).
-He was a research assistant in Intelligent Media Computer Laboratory, Beijing Normal University, working with [Prof. Hua Huang](https://vmcl.bnu.edu.cn/group/teacher/dcdaea79b5e54b75b532795109a85a34.htm).\
+Tianwen Zhou is currently an AI Researcher in Huawei Technology Ltd. He received Master's degree in Computer Graphics, Vision and Imaging from Department of Computer Science, University College London (UCL).
+He received Bachelor's degree in Mathematics and Applied Mathematics from Beijing Normal University.
 His research interest includes Deep Learning and Computer Vision.
-He is currently working on Computational Imaging, Low-level Vision tasks, Multimodal Learning, as well as Medical AI.\
+He is currently working on computational imaging, low-level vision tasks, multimodal learning, as well as medical AI.\
 Feel free to get in touch with Tianwen Zhou via tianwenzhou0521[at]gmail.com *(preferred)* or tianwenzhou0521[at]ieee.org

 *Note: The one on the top of the picture **with tie and glasses** is Tianwen Zhou.*